vps/IntelliClinic/README.md

 - The system will support a minimum of 1,000 concurrent users.
 - Response times will not exceed 2 seconds for any transaction.

+The platform will be optimized for quick load times, with an aim for initial contentful paint to occur within 1 second, and interactive readiness within 2 seconds over a standard broadband connection.
+To achieve this, backend services will be stateless to enable horizontal scaling, and front-end assets will be minimized and served from a content delivery network (CDN).

 ### 6.2 Safety Requirements

 - Error handling mechanisms to prevent system crashes.
 - Data validation to prevent incorrect data entry.

+The platform will feature robust input validation to prevent common security threats such as SQL injection, Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).
+It will also implement rate limiting to protect against denial-of-service attacks.

 ### 6.3 Security Requirements